openedx/edx-platform/userdocs/source/appendices/e.rst

 Multiple Choice is structurally similar to Option Response.
 Some conceptual differences between the two include the following.

-• The Multiple Choice radio button format makes it easier for students to read
-• very long response options.
+• The Multiple Choice radio button format makes it easier for students to read very long response options.

-• The Option Response drop-down input format makes it more likely for students
-• to think of an answer and then search for it, rather than relying purely on
-• recognition to answer the question.
+• The Option Response drop-down input format makes it more likely for students to think of an answer and then search for it, rather than relying purely on recognition to answer the question.

 • The Multiple Choice format is more explicit and visual.
-This makes it a more appropriate choice for presenting tricky or complicated answer options which are intended to get the student to pause and think.
+This makes it a more appropriate choice for presenting tricky or complicated answer options which areintended to get the student to pause and think.

 Sample Problem:

 .. image:: ../images/image289.png
  :width: 600